sueswe/my_amc/README.md

 You can also save the attachments into a special directory, and send emails to special recipients, if the started process failes.

+Description of ini-values:

+    from=                   Allowed email-adress
+    subject=                Trigger-subject
+    action=                 What to start
+    body_save=              directory where to save the emails attachment_save_dir=    directory where to save the attachments attachment_unzip=       unzip attachments yes/no
+    fail_address=           adress to send alerts to
+    fail_subject=           alert-subject
+    fail_body=              alert-body-text
+    send_this_log=          logfile to send to the alert-adress

 ## 4.0) Help ##